 What is Polygon?

-Before we take a closer look at building Polygon dApps, we should try to understand the basics of the Polygon network better.
+Before we take a closer look at how to build a Polygon dapp, we should try to understand the basics of the Polygon network better.
 The reason for this is to understand when this protocol is best suited for development.
 So, what is Polygon?

 As you may know, Polygon previously went by the name Matic, which they changed in a rebranding process earlier this year.
 Polygon is a framework and protocol for building blockchain networks compatible with Ethereum.
 The protocol is looking to create a multi-chain Ethereum ecosystem of Ethereum based blockchains.